Fall 2023 (Move-In Edition)

 If you should decide you want to keep your room private, you must fill out a Private Room Form at the Housing Office.
 If you indicate that you want to keep your room private, the charge will be added to your student account.
-You will need to go to the Cashier’s Office to pay the charge.
+You will need to go to the Office of Student Accounts to pay the charge.

 What if I don’t want to (or can’t) pay the private room charge?

 You will need to start looking for a roommate.
 There are several ways to find a roommate.
 You can pick up a list of others who are in double occupancy rooms alone from the Housing & Residence Life Office after the first day of class.
 You will also get to know people as you attend classes, eat in the dining hall, and participate in campus events.
 It’s a great way to meet new people.
 You are responsible for finding your own roommate once school starts.

 When I find a roommate, what do we do next?